roguesupport-scott/Machine-Learning-Stock-Trading-Bot/README.md

 # Machine-Learning-Stock-Trading-Bot
 Objective:
 Day trading bots are ubiquitous projects.
 Swing trading bots are not as common, especially one that performs both fundamental and technical trading methodology with machine learning implementation.
+I wanted to automate my hobby of swing trading.
 Staying true to its swing trading objective, the program is only designed to execute selling and buying once per day.

 Mechanics:
 --> Implements sentiment analysis on equity related "tweets" to identify optimistically trending stocks